RutgersComLab/nyt-topic-modeling/README.md

 The approach towards the analysis can be split into two methodologies depending on our objective:

 ### Identifying the trends for Automation
-To understand how the trends have changed for 'automation' across decades, we look at the frequency of occurence for the word 'automation' in the articles through 3 different persepetives:
+To understand how the trends have changed for 'automation' across decades, we look at the frequency of occurence for the word 'automation' in the articles through 3 different persepetives.

 #### Persepctive 1
 Aims to answer how many times the word automation occured as a unigram, bigram or trigram in the corpus for each decade, on a file level.
 The code for this approach is [available here](code/automation/Count.ipynb), and the result can be [found here](https://github.com/jacobceles/nyt-topic-modeling/tree/main/results/automation/count_id).